Dual Diagnosis Treatment In Knoxville, TN

 Some of the most common options include medication-assisted treatment (MAT), cognitive-behavioral therapy (CBT), and contingency management (CM).
 Many people benefit from MAT because it incorporates medications that treat mental health disorders.

 This can significantly decrease symptoms and help someone focus on getting better.
-Because of the commonality of having a dual diagnosis, Tennessee Valley Recovery offers dual diagnosis treatment near Knoxville, Tennessee.
+Because of the commonality of having a dual diagnosis, Tennessee Valley Recovery offers dual diagnosis treatment in Knoxville, Tennessee.

 Benefits of Dual Diagnosis Treatment Centers

 An integrated treatment plan combines treatment for substance use disorders with mental health challenges.
 This combined approach allows someone to work towards sobriety without worsening mental health symptoms or experiencing a relapse.

-Treating the whole person at a dual diagnosis treatment center is one of the essential strategies to overcoming addiction.
-Dual diagnosis treatment centers in Tennessee can help someone avoid duplication of services, which may reduce costs.
+Treating the whole person is one of the essential strategies for overcoming addiction.
+Dual diagnosis treatment centers in Knoxville, TN, can help someone avoid duplication of services, which may reduce costs.

 Rather than obtaining professional help from more than one type of treatment center at different times, integrated treatment involves a team of professionals.
 They collaborate on their personalized treatment plan.
 Their treatment plan may include medication, psychotherapy, education, and family or group counseling.